 - Board Strategy Days held at least annually to review all aspects of the Company's business model and strategy and assess the long-term sustainable success of the Company and its impact on key stakeholders; - The Management Engagement Committee engages with the Company's key service providers and reports on their performance to the Board.
-The responsibilities of the Management Engagement Committee are detailed in the Management Engagement Committee report; - The Board is responsible for the Company's ESG activities set out in the ESG Committee report, which it believes are a key part of benefitting the local communities where the Company's assets are located: - The Board's risk management procedures set out in the Governance report identify the potential consequences of decisions in the short, medium and long-term so that mitigation plans can be put in place to prevent, reduce or eliminate risks to the Company and wider stakeholders; - The Board sets the Company's purpose, values and strategy, detailed in the Business model and strategy section of the Strategic report, and the Investment Manager ensures they align with its culture; - The Board carries out direct shareholder engagement via the AGM and Directors attend shareholder meetings on an ad hoc basis; - External assurance is received through internal and external audits and reports from brokers and advisers; and - Specific training for existing Directors and induction for new Directors as set out in the Governance report.
+The responsibilities of the Management Engagement Committee are detailed in the Management Engagement Committee report;

+Read more about the responsibilities of the Management Engagement Committee on page 91

+The Board is responsible for the Company's ESG activities set out in the ESG Committee report, which it believes are a key part of benefiting the local communities where the Company's assets are located;

+Read more about the Company's ESG activities on page 20

+The Board's risk management procedures set out in the Governance report identify the potential consequences of decisions in the short, medium and long term so that mitigation plans can be put in place to prevent, reduce or eliminate risks to the Company and wider stakeholders;

+Read more about the Board's risk management procedures on page 70

+The Board sets the Company's purpose, values and strategy, detailed in the Business model and strategy section of the Strategic report, and the Investment Manager ensures they align with its culture:

+Read more about the Company's purpose, values and strategy on page 4

+- The Board carries out direct shareholder engagement via the AGM and Directors attend shareholder meetings on an ad hoc basis; - External assurance is received through internal and external audits and reports from brokers and advisers; and - Specific training for existing Directors and induction for new Directors as set out in the Governance report.